Services

 Department - Organization: Natural Resources Canada

 Description: Provides funding for clean energy projects in rural and remote communities.
 Including biomass heating, district heating, and combined heat and power systems.
 There is also a stream for research, development, and demonstration projects.
 A rural community is defined as a community with a population of fewer than 5,000 people and a population density of fewer than 400 persons per square kilometre and not connected to the North American piped natural gas network.
-Remote community refers to a community not currently connected to the North American electrical grid or the piped natural gas network and is a permanent or long-term (5 years or more) settlement with at least 10 dwellings.
+A remote community refers to a community not currently connected to the North American electrical grid or the piped natural gas network, and is a permanent or long-term (5 years or more) settlement with at least 10 dwellings.

 Example(s): Fort Nelson, BC: This investment will focus on community energy planning, feasibility modelling, design, permitting and resource assessment to support a geothermal electricity generation project under the Emerging Renewable Power Program.